vivrichards600/vivrichards600.github.io/_posts/2020-01-02-automating-testing-for-accessibility.md

 ![_config.yml]({{ site.baseurl }}/images/wave-page-structure.gif)

-It's also possible to check if your page is structured in a logical by disabling all stylesheets using a little bit of JavaScript.
+It's also possible to check if your page is structured in a logical way by disabling all stylesheets using a little bit of JavaScript.
 [Click here to view my previous post on this method](http://localhost:4000/accessibility/removing-style-sheets).

 As well as offering a nice way to visualise the tab flow through your application (mentioned above), [ChromeLens](https://chrome.google.com/webstore/detail/chromelens/idikgljglpfilbhaboonnpnnincjhjkd?hl=en) also offers 'Lenses', visual impairment simulation.
 This tool lets you see how the page looks through the eyes of someone with vision issues.